 I have spent a great deal of time being with people who are dying and reflecting upon my own death.
 I have trained at both Upaya Institute and the Metta Institute with Roshi Joan Halifax and Frank Ostaseski, respectively.
 This work gives me the ability to companion the dying and the people caring for them or celebrating them in a way that bears witness and offers wholehearted presence without anxiety or judgment.

-I am also one of a few Life-Cycle Celebrants® in Southern Arizona.
+I am also one of a few Life-Cycle Celebrants® with a long practice of working with families since 2009.
 I possess a rare combination of ceremony crafting experience and voice training.
-In 2008/2009 I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.
+I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.

 In addition to my Celebrant training, I am a Home Funeral Guide; completing my training in 2009 by Jerrigrace Lyons of Final Passages in Sebastopol, California.
-Jerrigrace has assisted 350+ families with caring for their own.
-In Arizona, we can legally care for our own.
+Jerrigrace has assisted nearly 1,000 families with caring for their own.
+In many states, including Washington, we can legally care for our own.
 It is a profound honor to assist families who choose to be their own funeral director.